LevaniIlashvili/spotify-clone/README.md

 ---

 Thank you for taking the time to explore my Spotify Clone project.
 I hope you find it engaging and a testament to my skills as a React developer.
 If you have any questions or want to get in touch, please feel free to reach out.
-Happy listening! 🎶🔥